Prachip1912/CS4395-PrachiPatel/README.md

 most important terms in relation to the topic of Halloween.
 This allowed me to create a database/information bank with facts about Halloween.
 You can access the [link](Homework6_pbp180000_and_kxn180023.py) to the assignment here.

+## Homework7 - Parsing
+In this assignment, I created a sentence and applied the PSG, SRL, and Dependecy Parsing to break the sentence down and get information about it.
+Then I wrote a paragraph of the pros and cons of each of the parsers.
+You can access the [link](Homework7_pbp180000.pdf) to the assignment here.